yasibena/next-blog-app/README.md

 };
 ```

+# Notes
+Login to Access Blog Content: To view the list of blog posts, users must log in first.
+Once authenticated, they will have access to the dynamic blog pages.

 # Integration
 Signup API: Hashes the password before storing it.
 Login API: Validates the hashed password using bcrypt’s comparison function.